Augustinians: Charism of the Order of St. Augustine

-Province of Villanova (United States)

 Aggregated communities

 Other orders and groups belong within the Augustinian family either because they follow the Rule of Augustine, exist as independent societies, or have been formally aggregated through their constitutions into the worldwide Augustinian Order.
 These are not counted comprehensively in this article only because the Catholic Church's system of governance and accounting makes just the numbers of ordained clerics relatively accessible and verifiable.
 Some of these include: